 I’m an L.A. driver with plenty of street battle under my belt.
 So I was holding my ground with the bus driver while trying to get into the lane on my right to turn right.
 But he was just as determined to squeeze into my lane ahead of me to go left.

 My eye-to-eye, non-verbal cue was, dude, I’ve gotta go right!
 He gestured at me wildly.
 Lady, I’m going left!

-I’m processing one message in my current studies, that a big part of the work of our lives, let’s say at a “soul level”, is really just kindness.
+One recurring message in my current explorations is that a big part of the work of our lives, let’s say at a “soul level”, is really just about kindness.
 Simple care and concern for our fellow travelers, both human and other.
-In short, I’m feeling challenged on a whole new level.
+In short, and profoundly understated, I’m feeling challenged on a whole new level.

 Beauty and confusion as delicious combo